 Helsinki Airport has great connections to Asia and multiple routes to the United States.
 In addition, there is a wide network of domestic and intra-European routes.
-These routes together make Helsinki Airport an excellent transfer point while travelling in the northern hemisphere.
+Together, these routes make Helsinki Airport an excellent transfer point while travelling in the northern hemisphere.

 Flight routes from Helsinki to Asia are shorter compared to similar routes from Southern or Central Europe.
 Finnair as the national carrier of Finland has the best route network but there are many other airlines flying to Helsinki.
 A few to mention: Norwegian Air Shuttle, easyJet, Transavia and many other low-cost and traditional airlines.

 Taking long-haul flights may be stressful and a stopover is a way to make the journey more comfortable.
 For example, Finnair is offering stopovers in Helsinki from 5 hours to 5 days.
 You can also create a manual stopover by having two different flight bookings.
 Having separate flight bookings makes it easy to fly with different airlines that may eventually result to lesser flight costs.

 We remind that you need a valid passport and in some cases a Schengen visa to enter Finland and the EU.
 Be sure, that you have all the needed documents for the stopover.

 We recommend to reserve at least 1 or 2 days for your stopover in Helsinki.
 In this article, we list practical Helsinki information and give you ideas what to do in Helsinki during the stopover.

 Public Transport in Helsinki

 Since you will be staying in Helsinki only a short time, you do not want to spend too much time in transport.
 We described the easiest way to move around.